-One of the project pillars works to strengthen capacities of the Albanian State Police to operate with higher standards and more effective procedures in the field of criminal investigation.
-Development of standard operating procedures for crime scene investigation provision of key equipment for CSI and ballistic analysis for the Albanian Institute of Scientific Police, were some of the tangible interventions.
+One of the project's pillars aims to improve the Albanian State Police's ability to operate with higher standards and more effective procedures in the field of criminal investigation.
+The development of standard operating procedures for crime scene investigation and the provision of key equipment for CSI and ballistic analysis for the Albanian Institute of Scientific Police, were some of the tangible interventions.
 This support would also play an instrumental role in the accreditation process of the Albanian Institute of the Scientific Police.

-To see the work of the Scientific Police- this specialized structure for conducting expertise for criminal investigations- and get a panorama of how UNDP assistance is helping strengthen criminal investigation as well as the ballistic analysis capacities of the Albanian Police forensic sector, I paid a visit to the Institute.
-I had always wanted to visit one of these labs where a combination of expertise, technology and tools help provide accurate and solid expertise to the investigations.
+I paid a visit to the Institute to see the work of the Scientific Police—this specialized structure for conducting expertise for criminal investigations—and to get a panorama of how UNDP assistance is helping strengthen criminal investigation as well as the ballistic analysis capacities of the Albanian Police forensic sector.
+I had always wanted to visit one of these labs, where a combination of expertise, technology, and tools help provide accurate and solid expertise to the investigations.

-Rarely have I been so much impressed by the passion, commitment, the know-how and the expertise possessed by the police officers in that old building which holds truths told and untold yet.
-Everybody had a story to share.
-A story about work which makes a difference.
+Rarely have I been so impressed by the passion, commitment, know-how, and expertise possessed by the police officers in that old building, which holds truths told and untold yet.
+Everybody had a story to share, a story about work which makes a difference.
 A story of commitment driven by the will to help deliver justice.